PathPlanning/AStar-JPS-ThetaStar/README.md

   * **\<metrictype>** - defines the type of metric for heuristic function.
 Possible values - "euclidean", "diagonal", "manhattan", "chebyshev".
 Default value is "euclidean".
   * **\<hweight>** - defines the weight of heuristic function.
 Default value is "1".
   * **\<breakingties>** - defines the priority in OPEN list when nodes have the equal F-values.
 Possible values - "g-min", "g-max".
 Default value is "g-max".
   * **\<allowdiagonal>** - boolean tag that defines the possibility to make diagonal moves.
 Setting it to "false" restricts agent to make cardinal (horizonal, vertical) moves only.
-The tag is ignored if "theta" algorithm is in use (as Theta* allows moves into arbitrary direction).
+If Theta* algorithm is chosen, it will generate only cardinal successors during expansion of current node, but after resetting parent it will probably break this restriction.
 Default value is "true".
   * **\<cutcorners>** - boolean tag that defines the possibilty to make diagonal moves when one adjacent cell is untraversable.
 The tag is ignored if diagonal moves are not allowed.
 Default value is "false".
   * **\<allowsqueeze>** - boolean tag that defines the possibility to make diagonal moves when both adjacent cells are untraversable.
 The tag is ignored if cutting corners is not allowed.
 Default value is "false".
 >- Optional tag <b>\<options></b>.
 Options that are not related to search.